tdownie0/music-theor-ease/topics/Website_Setup/ch4.md

 addition, this site uses the DaisyUI library, which provides color palettes for working with these base colors Tailwind provides and more.

-Knowledge of these topics will help you in the future if you decide to custom make sites from scratch, including the design decisions.
-It will also give you a deeper appreciation of what CSS frameworks like Tailwind take care of ahead of time for you.
-This chapter is labelled as a "bonus" chapter as it will include an additional site to look it, though minimal in its content.
-If you are already familiar with HTML and CSS from past experience you may not need this chapter, but it may also touch on design decisions you may not be fully familiar with.
-I would also encourage you to make your own version of this site, possibly using this one as a template, so that you could have your own personal resume site to exhibit to other professionals.
+Knowledge of these topics will be helpful for anyone that decides to make custom CSS and styling for sites.
+This understanding will also provide a deeper appreciation for what CSS frameworks like Tailwind actually take care of for us.
+If the reader happens to already be familiar with HTML and CSS from past experience they may not need to go through this chapter.
+At the same time, delving into topics such as design decisions could impart new knowledge that they are not already familiar with.

+It is encouraged that the reader makes their own custom rendition of this site.
+This could include restyling things as far as colors, positioning, or adding more elaborate interactions.
+The example given here can serve as a base template, but a personal resume should be suited towards the specific individual.

 ## Resume Web Page